marcotc/rack-brotli/README.md

 `Rack::Brotli` compresses `Rack` responses using [Google's Brotli](https://github.com/google/brotli) compression algorithm.

-Brotli generally compresses better than `gzip` for the same CPU cost and is supported by [Chrome, Firefox, IE and Opera](http://caniuse.com/#feat=brotli).
+Brotli generally compresses better than `gzip` for the same CPU cost and is supported by [pretty much everywhere](http://caniuse.com/#feat=brotli).

 ### Use